microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/21.luis-with-appinsights/README.md

     - Region =  westus

     The Version is listed on the page.
-- Update [BotConfiguration.bot](BotConfiguration.bot) file with your Authoring Key.
+- Update [luis-with-appinsights.bot](luis-with-appinsights.bot) file with your Authoring Key.
     You can find this under your user settings at [luis.ai](https://www.luis.ai).
 Click on your name in the upper right hand corner of the portal, and click on the "Settings" menu option.
 NOTE: Once you publish your app on LUIS portal for the first time, it takes some time for the endpoint to become available, about 5 minutes of wait should be sufficient.
 ### (Optional) Install LUDown